 Social support helps—quality over quantity.

 The excerpt above comes from Batman and Psychology: A Dark and Stormy Knight (Wiley & Sons, 2012), pages 46-47 and 50, with the comic book references edited out this time.
-Presented out of context, the omitted material seemed likely to distract from the point in this one instance.
+Presented out of context, the comic book material seemed likely to distract from key points in this instance.

 We cannot do nearly enough to help and support the victims, their families, and everyone impacted by these and other crisis.
 That doesn't mean we shouldn't try.
 There's more than one way to run this marathon.